python-trio/trio/docs/source/reference-core.rst

-If called with an ``nbytes`` that's greater than zero, then it will call ``sock.recv`` at least once, and ``recv`` is an async trio function, and thus an unconditional check point.
-So in this case, ``recv_exactly`` acts as a check point.
-But if we do ``await recv_exactly(sock, 0)``, then it will immediately return an empty buffer without executing a check point.
+If called with an ``nbytes`` that's greater than zero, then it will call ``sock.recv`` at least once, and ``recv`` is an async trio function, and thus an unconditional checkpoint.
+So in this case, ``recv_exactly`` acts as a checkpoint.
+But if we do ``await recv_exactly(sock, 0)``, then it will immediately return an empty buffer without executing a checkpoint.
 If this were a function in trio itself, then this wouldn't be acceptable, but you may decide you don't want to worry about this kind of minor edge case in your own code.

-If you do want to be careful, or if you have some CPU-bound code that doesn't have enough check points in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a check point without doing anything else, and that :func:`trio.testing.assert_yields` can be used to test that an arbitrary block of code contains a check point.
+If you do want to be careful, or if you have some CPU-bound code that doesn't have enough checkpoints in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a checkpoint without doing anything else, and that :func:`trio.testing.assert_yields` can be used to test that an arbitrary block of code contains a checkpoint.

 Thread safety